 appActivity:

-Again, speaking in very basic terms appActivity refers to the different functionalities that are provided by the app.
+Again, speaking in very basic terms appActivity refers to single screen within the app that a user can interact with

-For example, WhatsApp provides multiple functionalities such as chats, status, calls, setting profile photo, etc. Each of these functionalities are represented by an appActivity.
+For example, WhatsApp provides multiple screens/functionalities such as chats, status, calls, setting profile photo, etc. Each of these screens is represented by an appActivity.

 Together with these activities, every app has a main activity which is sort of the main screen you see when you launch the app.
-For WhatsApp, it is the Chats window, and for Facebook it would be the Wall.
+For WhatsApp, it is the Chats screen, and for Facebook it would be the Home Screen where you see your feed.
 When you launch the app with Appium, it needs to know which activity has to be launched.
 And you would need to provide the main activity name (the activity which represents the app’s main screen)

 With this basic and important understanding on about app package and app activity, let us start with the different methods with which you can identify this information of your app.